Forced flow of granular media: Breakdown of the Beverloo scaling: Results

+Before discussing the simulation results on forced discharges, we recall here two aspects of unforced discharges.
+On the one hand, as we mentioned, the particle flow rate $Q(t)$ is constant throughout the discharge and its value is mostly independent of the material properties \cite{beverloo,NeddermanBook,Mankoc2007,kondic}.
+However, for $\mu < 0.4$, $Q$ is reported to be slightly dependent on friction \cite{kondic}.
+On the other hand, the pressure at the bottom of the silo ($P_\mathrm{bottom}\equiv\sigma_{zz}(z=0)$) decays monotonically throughout the discharge \cite{aguirre2010,aguirre2011}.
+Results from our simulations of unforced discharges are consistent with these reported effects.

-In Fig. \ref{flow-simul}(b), we show results for the flow rate during the discharge of a silo with an overweight (roughly 1.5 times that of the material inside the container).
-The results are consistent with the experiments (see open circles in Fig. \ref{experiments}), showing an increase of $Q$ towards the end of the discharge.
-Fig. \ref{flow-simul}(d) shows that the bottom pressure increases during the discharge since the portion of granular column screening the overweight decreases.
-Results for different overweights can be found in the Supplemental Material \cite{footnote2}.
+In fig. \ref{flow-simul}(a), we show the simulation results for the flow rate during the discharge of spheres forced with an overweight.
+The results are consistent with the glass beads experiments (see fig. \ref{experiments2}), showing an increase of $Q$ towards the end of the discharge, which is more significant for heavier overweights.
+Figure \ref{flow-simul}(b) shows that the bottom pressure increases during the discharge since the portion of granular column screening the overweight decreases.

-An interesting result is that in the forced discharges, apart from the accelerating $Q$, the actual acceleration becomes dependent on the material properties of the grains.
-For example, Fig. \ref{flow-simul}(b) shows that denser materials present a lower $Q$ during the acceleration phase.
-This seems counterintuitive since the heavier grains induce in fact a higher bottom pressure (see Fig. \ref{flow-simul}(d)).
+Interestingly, the actual increase of $Q$ in a forced discharge depends on the material properties of the grains.
+For example, fig. \ref{flow-simul}(a) shows that denser materials present a lower $Q$ during the acceleration phase.
+This seems counterintuitive since the heavier grains induce in fact a higher bottom pressure (see fig. \ref{flow-simul}(b)).
 We will put forward an explanation for this effect below.
-The friction coefficient also affects, although to a lesser extent, the values of $Q$ achieved during the speedup.
-The larger the friction coefficient, the lower is the speedup of $Q$ (compare filled orange diamonds and filled blue squares in Fig. \ref{flow-simul}(b)).
-We conclude that the universal character of the Beverloo's rule, in which the particle flow rate is insensitive to the material properties, breaks down in forced flows.
+The friction coefficient also affects $Q$, although to a lesser extent.
+The larger is $\mu$, the lower is the increase of $Q$ (compare filled orange diamonds with filled blue squares in fig. \ref{flow-simul}(a)).
+We conclude that the universal character of the Beverloo rule, in which the particle flow rate is insensitive to the material properties, breaks down in forced flows.